Skip to content

 http://atlas-XXX:8888/?token=96c4313ea8e60100ae818ab36df28a49f8d9525285c09727

-Now it is time to create a tunnel to redirect the port 8888 in the compute node to a local port of your selection (in the example we will keep both ports the same).
+Now it is time to create a tunnel to redirect the port 8888 in the compute node to a local port of your selection.
 In a new terminal:

 Open up a browser and go to: